gvergnaud/ts-pattern/docs/v4-to-v5-migration-guide.md

 ```

 - The subpattern we provide in `P.set(subpattern)` should match all values in the set.
-- The value subpattern we provide `P.map(keyPattern, subpattern)` should only match the values matching `keyPattern` for the whole `P.map(..)` pattern to match the input.
+- The value subpattern we provide in `P.map(keyPattern, subpattern)` should only match the values matching `keyPattern` for the whole `P.map(..)` pattern to match the input.

 # New features